-White pepper is the same as black pepper with the dark outer part of the peppercorn removed.
+White pepper is the same as black pepper, with the dark outer part of the peppercorn removed.
 White pepper has the benefit of providing a complementary heat without the dark specks that you would get from black pepper.
 You can use it to flavor your mac and cheese without any alteration to the appearance.
-Black pepper will provide the same flavor profile but with the black specks, which may not appeal to everyone.
+Black pepper will provide the same flavor profile but with black specks, which may not appeal to everyone.

 Cayenne pepper powder

 Cayenne pepper is a popular addition if you want to add a little extra heat to your mac and cheese.
-Not only does it improve the flavor, it can give it an appealing touch of red as well.
+Not only does it improve the flavor, but it can also give it an appealing touch of red as well.
 Sprinkle it over the top to maximize the visual benefits.
 Because the cayenne pepper is in powder form, it offers a consistent heat that you can modulate by adding exactly the amount that you want.